 Madison College offers students a variety of opportunities to participate in the performing arts.

-Each year, the Theater and Music departments collaborate to stage up to three theater productions per year in the Mitby Theater, as well as, workshops, field trips and arts outreach programming.
-If you have an interest in performing, whether it's on-stage acting or you sing or play a musical instrument, MATC provides a wide variety of opportunities for all students.
-There are also plenty of ways to become involved behind-the-scenes.
-Experience the power of music and theater at Madison College!
+Madison College Performing Arts is the home for Madison College’s theater, music and dance performance ensembles.
+The Theater department stages up to three theater productions per year at the Mitby Theater, as well as workshops, field trips and arts outreach programming.
+The Music department offers seven different music ensembles to nurture your passion for music.
+If you have an interest in performing, whether it’s acting, singing, or playing a musical instrument, Madison College Performing Arts provides a wide variety of opportunities for all students.
+Experience the power of music and theater at Madison College.

 Are you interested in acting, directing, design, stage management or crew positions?
 Madison College students can engage in theater through productions as well as workshops and outreach activities.
 Learn improvisation or stage combat!
 Volunteers are needed for every production, both on the stage and in the wings.
 To find out how to get involved, please contact us via email, call (608) 246-6524, or stop by the Mitby Theater Box Office (located in the northwest hallway of the Truax building) for more information.